Should I List My House With An Agent Or Sell It To A Cash Buyer?

 You should list with an agent if:

-- you are OK with 4 to 9+ months worth of holding cost to pay
+you are OK with paying 2 to 5+ months worth of holding costs (taxes, lawn maintenance, utilities, insurance, etc.)

-There it is!
-For once a straightforward answer to a difficult question.
+For once a straightforward answer to an otherwise elusive question.

 Although Obvious When To List It, It Is Not As Obvious To Many When Not To List It.

-The only time listing with an agent is reasonable, is when you still would get enough for your house, after all fees are deducted, to still be happy with what is left, measured against the work and effort it has cost of actually listing it with an agent.
-This is the case when your house is brand new, is a high priced estate or is in near-perfect condition.
+The only time listing with an agent is reasonable, is when you still would get enough for your house, after all fees are deducted, to still be happy with what is left, measured against the work and effort it cost to actually listing it with an agent.
+That was a mouthful wasn’t it.
+In other words, list your house if it is brand new, or in near-perfect condition and in a great location.

 Let’s say that your house does need repairs and/or updating.
 Is listing still a good option?

-Just the fact that “I”, the buyer, still have a lot of work to do to fix it up results in a monetary penalty on your listing price, regardless of how much in repairs is actually needed.
+Just the fact that “I”, the buyer, still have a lot of work to do to fix up the house up results in a “monetary penalty” on your listing price, regardless of how much repairs is actually needed.

 Which of the 2 following houses would you buy being your everyday home buyer?